 Historically, the parcel was once owned by the Page family, descendants of Jabez Page, one of the builders of the Meeting House.
 The parcel abuts Tuckertown Road, part of the existing Historic District, on one of its north bounds.
-As early as the 1850s the land was used by Daniel Page and his family as a haying meadow and was also the site of one or more sawmills.
+As early as the 1850's the land was used by Daniel Page and his family as a haying meadow and was also the site of one or more sawmills.
 The stone remnants of a mill site are visible on the west side of Main Street just south of Long Pond Road.
-Daniel Page's son, Joh, his daughter, Juliette Peaselee and his granddaughter, Henrietta Peaselee all resided in the parsonage house next to the Old Meeting House during their lifetimes.
-The "great Meadow" parcel was inherited by the last surviving descendant of the Page family and was instrumental in helping to found the Old Meeting House Association in 1912.
-Added 3/14/2000
+Daniel Page's son, John, his daughter, Juliette Peaslee and his granddaughter, Henrietta Peaslee all resided in the parsonage house next to the Old Meeting House during their lifetimes.
+The "great Meadow" parcel was inherited by Henrietta Peaslee and held by her until her death in 1935.
+Henrietta Peaslee was the last surviving descendant of the Page family and was instrumental in helping to found the Old Meeting House Association in 1912.
+Added 3/14/2000; Amended 3/12/2024